learnable-content/Diving-into-ES2015/README.md

 Wait a minute?!?!
 What the heck is going on here?
 Ok let's break it down.
 The first thing we need is a function called `strip` that takes multiple arguments.
 Let's create this function.
-The purpose here will be to strip all leading white space from the multiline string.
+The purpose here will be to strip all surrounding white space from the multiline string.

 ```js